surma/surma.dev/content/things/compile-js.md

 x = JSValue{"hello"};
 ```

-If I was writing C and wanted a variable to contain one of many types, I'd
+If I was writing C and wanted a variable to contain one of many types, I’d
 use a `union`, which are notoriously not type safe.
 C++ has a type-safe
-counterpart to C's `union`, which is called `std::variant`:
+counterpart to C’s `union`, which is called `std::variant`:

 ```cpp
 #include <variant>